svanoort/rinkiweds/_pages/gettogether.md

 ## Schedule
-To be decided! do you have ideas? are you excited for this event?
+coming up soon! are you excited to attend the get together and would you like to participate in any cultural event, dance, sing for us, or simply share some words?
-<br> Please comment here:
+<br> Please comment here so we can interactively plan the event:
 <div class="fb-comments"
   data-href="http://rinkiweds.vritant.com/gettogether/"
   data-width="500"